UVA-High-Speed-Networks/LDM7Dashboard/README.md

 # ldm-Dashboard

 A dashboard web app based on node.js, which displays the data transition statistic from UCAR to 10 campuses.
-Usd MongoDB as database to store the statistic data.
+MongoDB is used as database in this project to store the statistic data.

 ### Deploy In your Local Machine: